How to check that Google Analytics is working?

 Performing the test

-It is much better to perform this test without any cookies set by a previous visit.
-For this reason we will use a private navigation window.
-Start by opening a private window in your browser.
-In this example we use Google Chrome.
-Then, open the Developer tools.
+It is best to perform this test without any cookies set by a previous visit, so use a private/incognito window.
+Open one in your browser (this example uses Google Chrome), then open the Developer tools (F12, or right-click → Inspect).

-Now, simply type your website URL in the address bar to load the website you want to check.
+In the Developer tools, select the Network tab so you can inspect the requests the website makes.
+Now type your website URL in the address bar to load the page you want to check.

 About FeelingSurf

 FeelingSurf is a free traffic exchange service that allows you to send visitors to any link of your choice.
-Join today and get 100 free hits.
+Join today and get 100 free visits.